stackbit-projects/ondevs-333e7/content/_index.md

       - type: feature_item
         template: feature_item
         title: Out Of This World
-        content: |+
-          More than just Techies and marketers.
-We aim to provide a family feel to business.
+        content: 'Cutting edge services, to propel your business. '
         image: /images/Untitled design (41).png
         image_alt: App preview on a phone and tablet
         actions: